• Skip to primary navigation

 Baked oatmeal is such a great healthy breakfast.

-Made with minimal ingredients, it's easy to prepare and making a batch means you'll have breakfast all week long.
+Made with minimal ingredients, it's easy to prepare and making a batch means you'll have breakfast all week long (just like with my blueberry overnight oats).

 Oil free, low sugar, gluten free and with a banana-free option too, it's a really versatile recipe that will be popular with the whole family.

-When I'm short on time this is my go-to breakfast.
-I'll bake it on a Sunday, cut it into portions and then keep it in the fridge for the week ahead.
+When I have busy mornings this is my go-to breakfast.
+I'll bake it at the beginning of the week, cut it into portions and then keep it in the fridge for the week ahead.

-Served with coconut yoghurt or coconut whipped cream and fresh berries, it's delicious.
+Served with coconut yoghurt or coconut whipped cream and fresh berries or fruit compote, it's delicious.

 A large tray of vegan baked oats cut into pieces.